 We will aim to resolve your complaint at the earliest opportunity.
 If we are unable to resolve it within eight weeks of receipt, we will write to you explaining the reasons for the delay and give you an indication of when we expect to be able to provide a resolution.
 At this point if you are unhappy with the progress, you may refer your complaint to the Financial Ombudsman Service.
-You can also, at any time refer your complaint to, the Finance & Leasing Association (“FLA”) offer conciliation and arbitration service.

 We want to be able to resolve your complaint to your full satisfaction.
 However, if you feel our response to your complaint does not fully address all your concerns, please let us know, so we can understand if there is anything more we can do.

 You can contact us via any of the communication options detailed below: